Lexxeous/mlp_mnist/README.md

 ### Setting up the python environment:
 There is a `requirements.txt` file that contains specific versions of libraries used by mlp_mnist.
 After checking out this repository, run
 `python3 -m venv venv` to create a local python environment directory named `venv`, followed by `venv/bin/pip install -r requirements.txt` to populate it with required python modules.
-To load the `venv` python environment, you should run `./venv/bin/activate`.
+To load the `venv` python environment, you should run `source ./venv/bin/activate`.

 ### References: